jpdevries/emosvg/README.md

 ```

 ### 👾 Raster Graphics
-Scalable Vector Graphics are all the rage, but emoSVG understands you may want to get your bitmap on.
+Scalable Vector Graphics are all the rage, but emoSVG understands you may want to get your bitmap&nbsp;on.

 ```html
 <h1>